-On the night of September 30, a powerful 6.9-magnitude earthquake struck the central Philippines of the coast of Cebu Island, the deadliest to hit the country in over a decade.
-Days later, the number of lives lost is still unknown, and hospitals are overwhelmed as people have come together to sift through mud and rubble, searching for signs of life.
-The scale of destruction is staggering, with about 18,000 homes destroyed and 450,000 people affected across Cebu Island and 38 schools damaged in Bogo City.
+On the night of September 30, a powerful 6.9-magnitude earthquake struck the central Philippines off the coast of Cebu Island, the deadliest to hit the country in over a decade.
+The number of lives lost is still unknown, and hospitals are overwhelmed as people have come together to sift through mud and rubble, searching for signs of life.
+The scale of destruction is staggering, with about 18,000 homes destroyed, 450,000 people affected across Cebu Island and 38 schools damaged in Bogo City.

-At the time of the earthquake, our teams were already in the Philippines, building resilient & sustainable classrooms on Catanduanes Island.
+At the time of the earthquake, our team was already in the Philippines, building disaster-resilient and sustainable classrooms on Catanduanes Island.
 This ongoing presence enabled us to respond immediately when disaster struck.
 But reaching the affected communities was anything but simple.

 All Hands & Hearts Delivers Urgent Relief

-The first delivery of aid – two generators with fuel and extension cords supporting more than 220 households – took place on Saturday in Polambato Barangay, a housing community originally built for survivors of Typhoon Yolanda.
+The first delivery of aid, that included two generators with fuel and extension cords to support more than 220 households, took place on Saturday, October 4, in Polambato Barangay, a housing community originally built for survivors of Typhoon Yolanda.
 Many residents had lived there for over a decade, but this week’s earthquake caused widespread structural damage, and the community was told they would once again be displaced.
 When our team arrived, many families were sleeping in tents or under tarps just outside their homes.

 Family and hygiene products have also been purchased and are ready for distribution in the coming days, with the aim of reaching 4,000 households.